MKujawa1/LinearRegression/README.md

 # LinearRegression

-Testing linear regression on generated data.
+Testing linear regression on generated data with numpy, scipy.optimize and sklearn.